 With all that in place, you can combine price action, volume, supply, and demand, as well as technical analysis and accurate chart patterns like the head and shoulders pattern, to trade effectively without requiring endless indicators and clutter that so many books tell you are necessary.

-Technical pattern trading is a process finding patterns on a price chart and acting on the chart based on the statistical chance price may up or down.
+Technical pattern trading is a process of finding patterns on a price chart and acting on the chart based on the statistical chance price may up or down.
 By using chart patterns, supply and demand, volume and price, we can identify likely price movements with high levels of accuracy, and trade profitably as a result.
 However, the only way to truly be a successful trader is to remove emotion from the trade and stick to a plan that has worked consistently (years).
-As many traders will see, it will actually take years to master the trade and even then, it is just not for everyone.
+As many traders will see, it will actually take years to master the trade, and even then, it is just not for everyone.